Russian mercenary boss Yevgeny Prigozhin is buried in private, ending his tumultuous journey

 His spokespeople said Tuesday a service took place behind closed doors, and directed “those who wish to bid their farewell” to the 62-year-old head of the Wagner private military contractor to go to the Porokhovskoye cemetery in his hometown.
 Their statement ended media speculation on where and when Prigozhin would be laid to rest, with his funeral shrouded in secrecy.

-A wooden cross towered over his flower-covered grave.
-Nearby stood a Russian tricolor and a black Wagner flag.
+A wooden cross towered over his grave covered with flowers and two flags nearby — a Russian tricolor and a black Wagner flag.
 Russian media cited unidentified sources as saying Prigozhin was laid to rest Tuesday without any publicity, per his family’s wishes.

-Members of the Russian National Guard were stationed along the fence at the cemetery, steering visitors away after it closed for the day.
+Members of the Russian National Guard stood along the fence at the cemetery, steering visitors away after it closed for the day.

 Putin’s spokesman said the president would not attend the service.
 The Russian leader had decried the armed rebellion in June as “treason” and “a stab in the back.”